Symptoms of menopause – how to help hot flushes

 How long do hot flushes last?

-A hot flush can occur at any time of the day, and usually lasts several minutes, but an average is around four minutes.
-You may have them a couple of a times of week or up to every hour.
+A hot flush can occur at any time of the day, and usually lasts several minutes, but the average is around four minutes.
+You may have them a couple of times a week or up to every hour.
 Hot flushes that happen at night are known as night sweats.
 You may carry on getting them for several years after your periods stop.

 How can you deal with hot flushes?

-Avoid triggers.
-Although hot flushes can be unpredictable, you might find they’re worse after drinking alcohol or caffeine, smoking, after eating spicy food or when you’re stressed, for example.
+Although hot flushes can be unpredictable, you might find they’re worse after drinking alcohol or caffeine, after eating spicy food or when you’re stressed, for example.
 Try keeping a diary for a few weeks to see whether you notice a link or trigger.

-Dress lightly.
-Wearing lighter clothing made of natural, breathable fabrics, such as cotton, silk, or soft wool, might help you to keep cool.
+Wearing lighter clothing made of natural, breathable fabrics, such as cotton, silk or soft wool, might help you to keep cool.
 Go for looser styles rather than tighter ones.
-During the colder months, wear a few light layers so you can easily take clothes off when you feel a hot flush coming on.
+During the colder months, wear a few light layers so you can easily take some off when you feel a hot flush coming on.

-Layer your bed linen.
-The same principle applies at bedtime.
 Try to keep your room cool.
 Rather than using one heavy duvet, try layering a few light blankets and sheets made from natural fabrics.
-Sheets made with 100% cotton are usually cool and comfortable.
+Sheets made of 100 per cent cotton are usually cool and comfortable.

-Use a fan.
 Keep a fan in your bedroom and on your desk for times when you need to cool down.
-You can also carry a battery-powered mini-fan in your bag or go for vintage glamour with a traditional hand-held fan.
+You can also carry a battery-powered mini-fan in your bag or go for use a traditional hand-held fan.

-Carry a cooling spray.
-Keep a small spray bottle in your bag, on your desk or close to hand when you’re at home.
+Keep a small spray bottle in your bag, on your desk or near to hand when you’re at home.
 Fill it with water and give yourself a little spritz to cool down during a hot flush.

-Take a lukewarm shower.
-When you take a shower, aim for a temperature that’s warm, rather than hot.
+When you take a shower, aim for a temperature that’s medium warm rather than hot.

-Lead a healthy lifestyle.
-Following a healthy lifestyle can help with many other symptoms of menopause, not just hot flushes.
+Following a healthy lifestyle can help not only with hot flushes, but with many other symptoms of menopause.
 Eat a healthy diet, exercise regularly, drink sensibly and don’t smoke.
-This will also help to reduce your risk of developing heart disease and osteoporosis, as the risk of these is higher after menopause.
+This will also help to reduce your risk of developing things like heart disease and osteoporosis, as the risk of these is higher after menopause.

 Is there a treatment for hot flushes?

-How severe and how frequent your hot flushes are will differ for everyone.
-If you’re finding it difficult to manage your hot flushes with the tips above, there are other approaches you may be able to try.
+How severe and how frequent your hot flushes are will be different for every woman.
+If you’re finding it difficult to manage your hot flushes with the tips above, there are other interventions you may be able to try.

 Supplements and complementary therapies

-Your GP can also talk to you about hormone replacement therapy (HRT), which replaces lost oestrogen.
-It’s the most effective treatment for hot flushes and other common symptoms of the menopause.
-Your GP can explain the risks and benefits of taking HRT.
+Your GP can also talk to you about hormone replacement therapy (HRT), which replaces oestrogen.
+It’s the most effective treatment for hot flushes.
+Your GP will explain the risks and benefits of taking HRT.

-If you decide not to take HRT, or if it’s not recommended for you, there are other non-hormonal medications available.
-If hot flushes are affecting your day-to-day life, talk to your GP about what might work for you.
+For some women who decide not to take HRT, or if it’s not recommended for you, there are other non-hormonal medications available.
+If hot flushes are affecting your day-to-day life, don’t suffer in silence – talk to your GP about what might work for you.

 If you’re experiencing menopause symptoms, you don’t have to face them alone.
 With a Bupa Menopause Plan, you can discuss symptoms with a specially trained GP, get a personalised care plan based around your needs with access to 24/7 support via Anytime HealthLine.